 show/hide words to know

 - Ion: an atom or molecule that does not have the same number of electrons as it has protons.
-This gives the atom or molecule a negative charge... more
+This gives the atom or molecule a negative or positive charge... more

 - Molecule: a chemical structure that has two or more atoms held together by a chemical bond.
 Water is a molecule of two hydrogen atoms and one oxygen atom (H2O)... more

 - Protein: molecules found in the cells of living things, made up of special building blocks called amino acids.